“Hard skills will get you an interview but soft skills will get- and keep- the job.”

 Through communication, present and future complications may be resolved while new skills can be learned.
 Just keep in mind that everybody perceives information at a different rate.
 Be prepared to cater to your audience.

 Collaboration is key in SaaS.
 Growing and building your network enables you to learn new tricks and solutions around what can often be problematic tech.
-If you need feedback on a new system, or want an experienced opinion in a program you created; your opportunities are endless with a large network pooled around the same sector.
-Also if you're working in sales, building relationships with customers is crucial; it helps grow trust for the product and company, while also increasing the potential for referral traffic.
+If you need feedback on a new system or want an experienced opinion in a program you created; your opportunities are endless with a large network pooled around the same sector.
+Also if you're working in sales, building relationships with customers are crucial; it helps grow trust for the product and company, while also increasing the potential for referral traffic.